MiraZzle/pirate-invaders/README.md

 3. Run the file ./source_code/main.py

 ## Terminal
-- To run the game from Terminal, makes your current working directory is ```pirate_invaders```.
+- To run the game from Terminal, make sure your current working directory is ```pirate_invaders```.
 From terminal, run this command:
 ```
 python3 ./source_code/main.py
 ```